 - Word recognition is the ability of a reader to recognize written words correctly.

-- Comprehension is the abilty the ability to read text, process it, and understand its meaning.
+- Comprehension is the ability the ability to read text, process it, and understand its meaning.

-- Fluency is the abilty to read a text accurately and quickly
+- Fluency is the ability to read a text accurately and quickly

 - Pre-Reading Stage